creativeduck/creativeduck/README.md

 # Hi there 👋

-I'm mobile develpor, mainly using Android
+I'm software engineer
-But I'm also interested in learning IOS and cross-platforms
-👇 click this, If you want to see more about me!
+I'm currently interested in learning Spring, SpringBoot 👇 click this, If you want to see more about me!
 [Blog](https://kmight0518.tistory.com/) [Notion](https://www.notion.so/Mobile-Developer-af0b7f4a9a504684966070eec9452b86)